sdrahnea/spring-boot-jpa-mysql-primefaces-template/README.md

 ## Do you have any issue?

-Please contact via LinkedIn account or drop an email (read [LICENSE.md]).
+Please contact via LinkedIn account or drop an email (read [LICENSE.md] file).

 ## Contributing